russelldj/HA-Tracking/README.md

 This repository is used for tracking hand-manipulated objects

 # quickstart
-I'll get back to you on this one, sort of forgot how everything works Make sure you initialize all of the submodules with git submodules init or something like that
+* I'll get back to you on this one, sort of forgot how everything works
+* Make sure you initialize all of the submodules with git submodules init or something like that
+* To build openpose run export if on 18.04 run `export CC=gcc-6`
+* The hand\_detection.py file should be copied as specified in it's first line

 # TODOs
 * Track objects in the hand better, probably by finally doing icp